Sofya Skya: Early life

 Skya was born in Leningrad, Russian SFSR, Soviet Union (now Saint Petersburg, Russia).
-Her grandmother, Emma Shchetinina, was a famous harpist and teacher, while her grandfather, Mark Fliderman, was a concertmaster of The State Academic Symphony Orchestra of Russia.
+Her grandmother, Emma Shchetinina, was a famous harpist and teacher.

 Skya began attending dance classes at a young age, and when she turned nine, she enrolled at the Vaganova Academy of Russian Ballet.
 At the age of twelve, she moved to Ufa for further training in ballet.
 She graduated from The Bashkir Choreographic College.
 As a principal dancer, Skya performed solo in such ballets as Swan Lake, La Bayadère, Snow White, La Esmeralda, and Raymonda at the Bashkortostan State Opera and Ballet Theatre.

 Skya won numerous beauty contests.
 In 2005, she opened the third Vienna Opera Ball charity event in Moscow and won the "Russian Grace" contest.
 In 2006, she won the "Mrs World" pageant in Saint Petersburg.

-In 2015, she had a little boy.
+She is the third wife of Sergey Veremeenko.
+They have one child.